Writing client Irene Policzer of Vancouver, BC offers these words in March 2018:

 Here I am (at right) with my youngest writing client, Abigail Schulz, age 12, in April 2014.
 She worked hard to transform a short story and is eager to learn many aspects of writing.

 Pam Dangelmaier emailed this photo (left), which shows her about to send me the first draft of her novel in August 2013.
 I like how it captures a writer’s excitement when sending her “baby” out into the world.
+This manuscript became the successful book The Flour Garden, published in 2017.
+Congratulations, Pam!

 How do I differ from other writing coaches?